 Halloween may still be a few weeks away, but spiritually?
-We're already there.
-And what better way to celebrate than to visit a haunted house, of which there are plenty in the Portland area.
-Whether you want to get lost inside a Victorian labyrinth and fight to keep your soul away from Madam Underhill or fight your way through the pitch-black while avoiding ghosts and other monsters, the right haunted house is out there for your particular spectral specs.
+We’re already there—and what better way to celebrate than by immersing yourself in a haunted house?
+Whether you want to greet the season by getting lost inside a woman’s nightmares or braving the hallways of a ghostly manor, the right haunted house is out there for your particular spectral specs.

-Here are seven of our favorite haunted houses in and around Portland to get your spook on.
-Most of these locations are recommended for people over the age of 13, with a couple of exceptions; check websites for dates and times.
+Here are eight haunted houses in and around Portland where you can get your spook on.
+Most locations are recommended for people over the age of 13, with a couple exceptions; check websites for dates and times.

 12301 NE Glisan Street